-The Saint Paul Port Authority has a multi-faceted vision for the Hillcrest redevelopment project, which will follow the City’s master plan.
+The Saint Paul Port Authority has a multi-faceted vision for The Heights redevelopment project, which will follow the City’s master plan.
 Throughout the summer and fall of 2023, we will prepare the site for redevelopment, which includes the remediation of mercury and petroleum contamination.
 We are in a strong position to do this work, thanks to a long-history of redeveloping distressed properties.

-Stress factors at Hillcrest include soil contamination, lack of infrastructure, and topography challenges.
+Stress factors at The Heights include soil contamination, lack of infrastructure, and topography challenges.
 As we eliminate these risks, the site will become more attractive to private investors.
-In fact, we believe Hillcrest will soon represent the largest investment in Saint Paul’s East Side.
+In fact, we believe The Heights will soon represent the largest investment in Saint Paul’s East Side.

 The Heights Vision: Parks and Open Spaces

 At this time, there is a degree of apprehension around the loss of the golf course.
 A fear of the unknown.
 Consequently, we are engaging with the community to better understand their wants and needs.
 We are then balancing this information with what we believe is feasible for the site.

 Throughout this process, one thing remains clear: We need to protect the integrity of the neighborhood.
 Along those lines, we will protect up to 20 acres of green space.
 This could include parks, open spaces, and both stormwater and wetland amenities.

 While the Port Authority will design and construct these spaces, Saint Paul Parks and Recreation will maintain up to five acres.
 The Port Authority will maintain the remaining 15 acres.
 Green space will also play an important role as a buffer between light industrial and residential properties.

 The Heights Vision: Healthy Neighborhoods

-The Saint Paul Port Authority is committed to advancing sustainable design and development.
-Along these lines, we will advocate for Next Generation Stormwater Management systems, renewable energy systems, and sustainably-designed buildings.
+The Saint Paul Port Authority is committed to advancing sustainable design and equitable development.
+Along those lines, we will advocate for Next Generation Stormwater Management systems, renewable energy systems, and sustainably-designed buildings.

 In addition, all light industrial buildings will be required to go through our Green Building Design Review.
 The end-goal is to identify new ways to improve worker health and productivity, minimize environmental impacts, and protect the health and safety of those living and working in the neighborhood.